 "The relative strength in today's report is an encouraging sign that the labor market, and the economy, is reaccelerating," Dan Greenhaus, chief strategist at brokerage BTIG LLC, said in a note to clients.

-The ADP survey covers only private businesses and frequently diverges from the official figures.
+The ADP survey covers only private businesses, however, and frequently diverges from the official figures.

 Construction companies added 27,000 jobs, ADP said, the most in four months.
 That's a sign that developers are ramping up homebuilding, an important driver for the economy.